 In order to ensure the quality of statistical information and its own activities, Statistics Lithuania (SL) follows the UN Fundamental Principles of Official Statistics (PDF), provisions of the Quality Declaration of the European Statistical System (ESS) (PDF) and the European Statistics Code of Practice (PDF).

 On 20–24 October 2014, a peer review on the implementation of the European Statistics Code of Practice, initiated by Eurostat, took place in Lithuania.
 The objective of the peer review – to determine compliance of the national institutions producing official European statistics with the Code and to identify the areas to be improved, to strengthen users', respondents' and partners' confidence in official statistics.
 The conclusions and recommendations of the experts who conducted the peer review are presented in the Peer Review Report on Compliance with the Code of Practice and the Coordination Role of Statistics Lithuania (PDF).
-The actions of Statistics Lithuania planned with regard to the peer review recommendations are presented in the Peer Review Recommendation Implementation Action Plan (PDF) (for more information on the ESS quality requirements please see the Eurostat's quality website).
+The actions of Statistics Lithuania planned with regard to the peer review recommendations are presented in the Peer Review Recommendation Implementation Action Plan (PDF).
+Information on progress concerning this plan is provided in the Progress Report on the implementation of the Code of Practice (PDF) (for more information on the ESS quality requirements please see the Eurostat's quality website).

 A quality management system, conforming to the requirements of the ISO 9001 standard, was implemented at SL in 2007 and in 2016 it was re-certified for the fourth time in turn according to the ISO 9001:2015 version.